-STEAMSHIP team will respond prudently, implement control over operating costs, and actively develop high-return investment projects.
-The Group's operations will be conducted in the most favorable manner, continuing to expand its existing key development businesses, adjusting business directions based on changes in the external environment dynamically, and laying a solid foundation for long-term operations.
-We firmly believe that a robust development strategy of diversified business management will drive FIRST STEAMSHIP to continuously create advantages, expand profits, and grow upwards in a competitive environment.
+First Steamship team is fully aware of and will respond prudently to the changes in the global political and economic landscape as well as market fluctuations.
+Operational cost control will be strengthened, cost-effectiveness evaluations will be prioritized, and projects with high investment returns will be actively developed.
+The vessel operations will be conducted in the most favorable manner, continuing to expand its physical retail in department stores and telemarketing.
+The Group actively manages the operations of its equity investees and adjusts its overall business strategy in a timely manner in response to changes in the operating environment to lay a solid foundation for long-term operations.
+We firmly believe that a robust development strategy of diversified business management can drive First steamship to create advantages, expand profits, and continuously grow upwards in a competitive environment.
 We look forward to your continued support and encouragement.
 We wish you all good health and happiness!